-Do not brag over what you have not yet done.
+Do not brag over what is not yet done.

 By Sam Yang - Get similar updates here

 In high school, I really liked this girl—let's call her Jane.
-Actually I wasn't the only one who liked her, two of my other friends did, as well.
+Actually, I wasn't the only one who liked her, two of my other friends did as well.
 It had gotten to the point where the time for talk was over, it was time for action.
 We all decided to ask Jane out and see who she would say yes to.
 Guess who she said yes to?
-None of us, because none of us had asked her out.
+None of us, because none of us asked.

-It wasn't long after that Jane moved away, becoming a distant memory.
+Not long after, Jane moved away.
 She, however, taught me a valuable lesson: an action is worth more than a thousand thoughts.

-I have always been fascinated by prizefighting, there is a certain honesty to it that you won't find in day-to-day conversations.
-There are the occasional fight fixes, but overall what you see is what you get (if every conversation was held to the same standard, even the most mundane conversation would be marred by scandal).
+I have always been fascinated by prizefighting, there is an honesty to it that you won't find in day-to-day conversations.
+There are the occasional fight fixes, but overall what you see is what you get.
+(Imagine if every conversation was held to the same standard.)
 The things that count are what the fighters do with their fists and not much else.
-We the audience have no privy to their thoughts, we can assume their intent is to win, yet all that matters is what they do.
+We the audience have no privy to their thoughts, we can assume they intend to win, yet all that matters is what they do.
 There are no "should haves" or "could haves."
-The fighter leaves it all in the ring—and then some.
+The fighters leave it all in the ring—and then some.
 We respect that.
 Somewhere in our DNA, we all respect action.
 It's been hardwired by evolution.
 Adaptation is not an intent, it's an action.
 Nature doesn't mess around.
 Humans talk, think, and procrastinate, but nature is straight to business.
 Then what is fighting?
 It's the closest escape hatch we have to our primitive days when we only lived in objective reality.
 And on some basic level, the knowledge that there is at least one real thing left in the world is comforting to us.

 Our Inner Script

 It's not about actions speaking louder than words, I am saying they are the only things that speak.
 Actions count.
 Words are meaningless unless used for something meaningful.
 In your life, what will count aren't all the thoughts you've had (no one in their deathbed recounts all their thoughts), it will be all the things you've done.
 How you treated others, how you treated yourself, and how you applied the principles you believed in.

 Announcing Is Not Committing

 Every year I see Facebook health resolutions, a year later it's the same resolutions.
-If announcing worked, why would you need to announce it again the following year?
-It's like having a grand opening every year; it's probably a sign that something isn't working.
-In business, you never really want to announce anything until you're done.
-In fact, Peter Thiel (Paypal, Facebook) gave a lecture at Stanford telling students not to say anything until they were ready to take over the market.
+If announcing worked, why would you have to announce it again the following year?
+It's like having multiple grand openings—something's not working.
+Peter Thiel (Paypal, Facebook) gave a lecture at Stanford telling business students not to announce anything until they were ready to take over the market.
 Intent is a guarded secret that is meant to be acted upon, not told.

 Show Don't Tell

-Writing narrative is difficult because to be a good writer you must be able to demonstrate intent through actions, not by having the characters talk about themselves.
+Writing narrative is hard because a good writer must demonstrate intent through actions, not by having the characters talk about themselves.
 (Which is what happens in real life, and why real life is boring compared to fiction.)
 The general rule is: show don't tell.
-In real life, we call this: walking the walk, not just talking the talk.
 Just as writing the part can be challenging, so is living the part.
-It requires fortitude — otherwise known as "character development."
+Both require character development.

 Simulation or Reality?

 Let's say I tell everyone my goals.
 Am I doing this to help myself attain my goals or am I doing this to facilitate imagining myself having already attained my goals?
-Is this an exercise in productivity or an exercise in wish fulfillment? — a fantasy enhancer?
+Is this an exercise in productivity or is it a creative exercise?
 Like telling everyone I want to ask Jane out vs. asking Jane out.
-Doing the first may hurt the latter because I may trap myself in a fantasy loop (in my imagination, Jane and I already went out and broke up.
+Doing the first hurts the latter because I may trap myself in a fantasy loop—where in my imagination, Jane and I already went out and broke up.
 Why ask her out when I've already lived the relationship?
 This is why people pretend to have online relationships, what matters isn't the material existence of the significant other, but rather, the feeling that this is a reality.
 And the more people you tell and convince, the more they help you live your fantasy.
 They actively participate in your delusion.

 Announcement Can Be a Part of Progress If...

 Sometimes informing others of your objective is a critical step in achieving your goals.
-(Intent letters for college, for holding appointments, to raise money, to gain advice, etc.) It can also remove unnecessary obstacles caused by misunderstanding or miscommunication. ("You should have let me know first.")
-These are natural steps in completing your tasks, they serve a practical purpose, rather than serving as symbolic gestures.
-If the intent in telling others your goals is to get early praise (or to give yourself self-praise), then it will backfire.
-There is a reason why people are so dismissive and say things like: "Talk to me when you are ready," or "I'll believe it when I see it."
-They have learned through experience and have little patience for having their time wasted.
-And trying to convince them of your intent before having anything to show for it only supports their case.
-Being so bent on getting praise with nothing to show for it is a red flag for anyone who is in a position of power.
+(Intent letters for college, to hold appointments, to raise money, to gain advice, etc.) It can also remove unnecessary obstacles caused by misunderstanding or miscommunication.
+(Using turn signals while driving.)
+These are natural steps in completing your tasks, they serve a tactical purpose, rather than serving as symbolic gestures.
+If the intent in telling someone your goal is to get early praise (or to give yourself self-praise), then it will backfire.
+Especially if they're important, you might blow your only opportunity by going to them before you were ready.
+In fact, being so bent on getting praise with nothing to show for it is a red flag for anyone who is in a position of power.

 Ostensibly, "Let's do lunch," means there will be no lunch.
-The gesture has been made and in making the gesture, the act of actually having lunch together is moot.
-The power has been diminished, so why even bother?
-That's what makes clichés, when they are often said but seldom acted upon.
-We know not to take these things seriously and this is why.
+Since the gesture has been made, there is no good cause to actually meet for lunch.
+That's what make clichés, they are often said but seldom acted upon.
+We know not to take them seriously, and this is why.

 The Intent-Behavior Gap

-It's hard to differentiate the people who are just saying it and the people who will actually do it.
-Yet it is always a pleasant surprise when someone accomplishes something with humility.
-Fighters are famous for saying they will let their actions speak for themselves, the effectiveness of this attitude is backed by science.
-People who believe actions are the best way to express intentions are more likely to start and complete any big undertaking.
+It's always a pleasant surprise when someone accomplishes something without much fanfare.
+Fighters are famous for saying they will let their actions speak for themselves.
+The effectiveness of this attitude is backed by both science and common sense: people who believe actions are the best way to express intentions are more likely to start and complete any big undertaking.

 In the end, no one will ever know what I was thinking.
-They will only remember done, not started.
-History records accomplishments.
+History only remembers what was done (and the Übermensches).
 And Jane will never know I wanted to ask her out.
-All that remains is a cautionary tale about inactivity.
+All that remains is a cautionary tale about my inactivity.

 Useful Companions (Improve Your Education and This Site by Buying a Book):

 - Peter Thiel's Zero to One is all about secrets to build the future